 - This could just be a temporary situation: for example, if you’re in a hospital and need help with everyday tasks such as paying bills.

 - You may need to make longer-term plans if, for example, you have been diagnosed with dementia and you may lose the mental capacity to make your own decisions in the future.

 What is mental capacity?

-Mental capacity is the ability to make and communicate specific decisions at the time they need to be made.
+Mental capacity is the ability to make and communicate specific decisions at the time (or within the time frame) they need to be made.
 To have mental capacity you need to understand the decision you need to make, why you need to make it, and the likely outcome of your decision.
-If you need help to fully understand, your attorneys would be required to make all reasonable efforts to help you make your own decisions – unless you don’t wish too.
-And your decisions don’t have to be wise in the eyes of your attorneys!
+If you need help to fully understand, your attorneys would be required to make all reasonable efforts to help you make your own decisions – unless you don’t wish to.
+And your decisions don’t have to be wise even in the eyes of your attorneys!

 Some people will be able to make decisions about some matters but not others.
 For example, they may be able to decide what to buy for dinner, but be unable to understand and arrange their home insurance.
 The ability to make decisions may change from day to day, and from time to time during the day – attorneys need patience if they are to act correctly.

 Needing more time to understand or communicate doesn’t mean you lack mental capacity.
 A diagnosis of dementia doesn’t automatically mean that they can’t make any decisions for themselves.
 When someone is having difficulty communicating a decision, serious attempts should always be made to overcome those difficulties and help the person decide for themselves.